g-wozniak/node-gitlab-heroku-ci-cd/README.md

 - `BASE_LIVE_URL` : URL to your Heroku environment (full URL including https://)

 5. Push your code, go to Gitlab CI/CD and press a button to deploy to Heroku.

+6. Note that Heroku should automatically choose "Node JS" buildpack.

+7. Once the deployment is complete (check Heroku logs too, not only Gitlab) application should restart and start.
+Visit the main URL to see 'Hello World!' text.

+## How to start

+Heroku launches `npm start` automatically in a free mode, once the package is deployed.
+You can run this command to execute a simple Express server with 'Hello World!' text.